ilcardella/TradingBot/doc/source/system.rst

             # As an examle:
             return TradeDirection.BUY, 90, 150

+        def backtest(self, market, start_date, end_date):
+            # This is still a work in progress
+            # The idea here is to perform a backtest of the strategy for the given market
+            return {"balance": balance, "trades": trades}

 #.
 Add the implementation for these functions:

    * *read_configuration*: ``config`` is the json object loaded from the ``config.json`` file
    * *initialise*: initialise the strategy or any internal members
    * *fetch_datapoints*: fetch the required past price datapoints
    * *find_trade_signal*: it is the core of your custom strategy, here you can use the broker interface to decide if trade the given epic
+   * *backtest*: backtest the strategy for a market within the date range

 #. ``Strategy`` parent class provides a ``Broker`` type internal member that
    can be accessed with ``self.broker``.
 This member is the TradingBot broker